Author: Yoo, Sunbin; Managi, Shunsuke

 Search related documents:

-Co phrase search for related documents- action scenario and long period: 1
+Co phrase search for related documents- action implement and low income: 1

 Co phrase search for related documents, hyperlinks ordered by date